All you need to know about obtaining insurance for antique cars, classic cars, collector cars, custom cars, exotic cars, luxury cars, and kit cars.

 “Classic” cars are driven far less often, and for far fewer miles, than everyday cars, for starters.
 Also, most of the former are meticulously maintained.
 Combine those two elements and it’s easy to understand why insurance companies often are willing to cut owners of these vehicles a break on their premiums.

-As for how much of a break insurers are willing to cut these car owners, Heacock revealed in the Los Angeles Times article mentioned earlier that the premiums his company places on classic car policies average out to about 1 percent of a particular vehicle’s value.
+How much can classic car owner save?
+Heacock told the Los Angeles Times that classic car premiums average about 1 percent of a particular vehicle’s value.

 Not all insurers will quote you that low of a rate, mind you.
 Bigger companies are likely to charge a bit more, but even then the price tag should be quite a bit below what you would pay if you took out a conventional policy.
 (Just make sure you mention that your car is a collectible or something along those lines.)

 Consider the following scenario: you take your antique, luxury, or exotic car out for a leisurely drive around town, and during that joy ride a rock that’s kicked up by a nearby truck shatters your windshield.